Bat and Bar Mitzvah Party Planning Guide

 The other very important factor for selecting a venue is the versatility of the space.
 You want your child to be able to celebrate somewhere nice with options for showing their personality.
 NOAH’S ceiling design provides endless customizations—lights, banners, slinkies, and more can hang from our ceilings!
 Our space is already chic and modern, so even without elaborate decor, it’s a beautiful place to celebrate such a wonderful occasion.

 No matter what, make sure you reserve your venue well in advance!
 Venues will often need a year’s notice or more to reserve your date (unless you plan to celebrate on a weekday…).

 Step 3: Choose a Theme.

 Your child should be very involved in picking the theme for the after party!
 It’s their big day, after all.
 We’ve seen amazing themes at NOAH’S Event Venue!
 Our favorites?
 Candyland, favorite sports teams, underwater, winter wonderland, and superheroes!
-Use NOAH’S linens to find table linens that fit the vibe of the theme, and make sure your venue allows you to bring in your preferred elaborate decor (NOAH’S does, of course!).
+Make sure your venue allows you to bring in your preferred elaborate decor (NOAH’S does, of course!).